ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 However, here you leave your contract in an _intermediate_ state before making an external call.
 You would need additional precautions to make such callback-style calls secure.
 In most cases, you should avoid this pattern.

-By making contract interactions harder, Tezos incentivizes you to simplify your architecture.
+By making contract interactions harder, Tezos incentivises you to simplify your architecture.
 Think about whether you can use lambdas or merge your contracts to avoid complex inter-contract dependencies.
-If it is possible to _not_ split your logic into multiple contracts, then don't.
+If it is possible to _not_ split your logic into multiple contracts, then avoid the split.

 You can find more details on how Tezos contracts interact with each other in our [inter-contract calls](https://) article.